High Middle Ages: The rise of chivalry

-During the High Middle Ages, the idea of a Christian warrior started to change as Christianity grew more prominent in Medieval Europe.
+During the High Middle Ages, the idea of a Christian warrior started to change as Christianity grew more prominent in medieval Europe.
 The Codes of Chivalry promoted the ideal knight to be selfless, faithful, and fierce against those who threaten the weak.
 Household heavy cavalry (knights) became common in the 11th century across Europe, and tournaments were invented.
 Tournaments allowed knights to establish their family name while being able to gather vast wealth and renown through victories.
 In the 12th century, the Cluny monks promoted ethical warfare and inspired the formation of orders of chivalry, such as the Templar Knights.
 Inherited titles of nobility were established during this period.
 In 13th-century Germany, knighthood became another inheritable title, although one of the less prestigious, and the trend spread to other countries.

 Religion

 Christian Church

 The East–West Schism of 1054 formally separated the Christian church into two parts: Roman Catholicism in Western Europe and Eastern Orthodoxy in the east.
-It occurred when Pope Leo IX and Patriarch Michael I excommunicated each other, mainly over disputes as to the use of unleavened bread in the liturgy and fasting days, existence of papal authority over the four Eastern patriarchs, as well as disagreement over the filioque.
+It occurred when Pope Leo IX and Patriarch Michael I excommunicated each other, mainly over disagreement over the filioque, an addition to the creed concerning the origin of the Holy Spirit, as well as disputes as to the existence of papal authority over the four Eastern patriarchs, use of unleavened bread in the liturgy, and fasting days.